Chelsea Girls: Editing

+The film was the inspiration for star Nico's 1967 debut album, Chelsea Girl, which featured a ballad-like track titled "Chelsea Girls", which was written about the hotel and its inhabitants.

+Release

+Warhol and his entourage attended the 1967 Cannes Film Festival to present the film, but it wasn't shown.
+"The festival authorities explained that the film was too long, there were technical problems, there was no time."

+Certification

+In the UK, Chelsea Girls was refused a theatrical certificate in 1967 by the British Board of Film Classification.

+Poster

+The girl in the poster is Clare Shenstone, at the age of 16, an aspiring artist later influenced by Francis Bacon.
+With its creativity and eroticism, the poster captures the sensual essence of the film, and was designed for its London release by graphic artist Alan Aldridge.
+Warhol was extremely happy with the design, and commented that he "wished the movie was as good as the poster".
+The poster was used as the cover art for Felt's 1984 album The Splendour of Fear.

 Critical reception

 Although the film garnered the most commercial success of Warhol's films, reaction to it was mixed.
 On Rotten Tomatoes the film has an approval rating of 50%, based on reviews from 10 critics.
-In the UK, it was refused a theatrical certificate in 1967 by the British Board of Film Classification.

 Roger Ebert reviewed the film in June 1967, and had a negative response to it, granting it one star out of four.
 In his review of the film, he stated, "what we have here is 3½ hours of split-screen improvisation poorly photographed, hardly edited at all, employing perversion and sensation like chili sauce to disguise the aroma of the meal.
 Warhol has nothing to say and no technique to say it with.
 He simply wants to make movies, and he does: hours and hours of them."
 Variety wrote that the film was "a pointless, excruciatingly dull three-and-a-half hours spent in the company of Andy Warhol's friends."

 Kenneth Baker of the San Francisco Chronicle reviewed the film in honor of its screening in the San Francisco Bay Area in 2002, and gave the film a positive review, stating "The tyranny of the camera is the oppression The Chelsea Girls records and imposes.
 No wonder it still seems radical, despite all we have seen onscreen and off since 1966."
 Jonathan Rosenbaum also gave the film a positive review, stating that "the results are often spellbinding; the juxtaposition of two film images at once gives the spectator an unusual amount of freedom in what to concentrate on and what to make of these variously whacked-out performers."
 TV Guide reviewed the film in December 2006, granting it four stars, calling it "fascinating, provocative, and hilarious" and "a film whose importance as a 1960s cultural statement outweighs any intrinsic value it may have as a film."

+In 2024, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".